-The agency takes appropriate steps to ensure that residents with disabilities (i.e. residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities) or are limited English proficient have an equal opportunity to participate in the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
+The agency takes appropriate steps to ensure that residents with disabilities (i.e., residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities) or are limited English proficient have an equal opportunity to participate in the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
 The Howard Center has a contract with the Language Line which provides interpreter services telephonically and has the ability to interpret over 120 languages.
+The auditor reviewed the contract with Language Line to verify the agency has a formal agreement to provide these services.
 The agency "Policy on Accessibility" upholds that when English is not a client's primary language, translation services will be provided.
 In addition, the policy also specifically states that accommodations should be made regarding written materials.
-For example, these may include "reading the material to that person, having material printed in large print and having pictures and graphics added to the text to make information more understandable" (page 1).
+For example, these may include "reading the material to that person, having material printed in large print and having pictures and graphics added to the text to make information more understandable."

-Although the Park Street Program has not had a resident with a disability or who is limited English proficient to date and therefore, has not had to access these services, program leadership articulated the process they would go through to obtain the necessary translation services.
-Interviews with program managers, direct care staff, and Howard Center leaders all verified they do not allow residents to interpret for other youth, except in emergency situations.
+Interviews revealed that although the Park Street Program has not had a resident with a disability or who is limited English proficient to date and therefore, has not had to access these services, program leadership articulated the process they would go through to obtain the necessary translation services.
+Interviews with program managers, direct care staff, and Howard Center leaders all verified they would not allow residents to interpret for other youth, except in emergency situations.
 The auditor confidently concludes that Park Street leadership guarantees all clinical and physical needs of youth are met while in the program, including providing necessary special accommodations.

-On the day the youth arrives to the program as well as during the pre-admission interview, the Park Street Program Director or Clinical Director meet with youth and families to review written program materials.
+On the day the youth arrives to the program as well as during the pre-admission interview, the Park Street Program Director or Assistant Director meet with youth and families to review written program materials.
 Among the information provided is the resident handbook which describes the program rules and their rights.
-Within ten days of arrival, the youth meets individually with his assigned advisor (a Park Street direct care staff) to review the resident handbook.
-The purpose of this meeting is to ensure youth understand the information in the handbook, including zero tolerance and the process for filing a grievance.
-Within the ten-day timeframe, each Park Street resident watches the PREA education video described later in this report.
+Within ten days of arrival, youth meet individually with his assigned advisor (a Park Street direct care staff) to review the resident handbook, watch the youth PREA education video, and to ensure youth understands the information provided (i.e., zero tolerance, mandated reporting, how to file a grievance, etc.).
+Park Street would make the appropriate accommodations necessary to ensure all youth with disabilities received this information within the 10-day requirement.